StackGuardian/tirith/CONTRIBUTING.md

 ### Fix Bugs and implement features

 All contributions to solve GitHub issues tagged with "bug", "enhancement" and "help wanted" are most welcome and greatly appreciated.

+### Documentation

+StackGuardian Policy Framework could always use more documentation, whether as part of the official StackGuardian Policy Framework docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback